MediaComem/comem-devmobil/subjects/angular-standalone/README.md

 This not only makes it available to the **injector** for creation, but also allows it to **have dependencies of its own**.

-Now that `HttpClientModule` is available, you can inject `HttpClient` into `JokeService` in `src/app/services/joke.service.ts`, by adding it to the constructor parameters:
+Now that `HttpClient` is available through `HttpClientModule`, you can inject `HttpClient` into `JokeService` in `src/app/jokes/joke.service.ts`, by adding it to the constructor parameters:

 ```ts
 // Other imports...